EarthyScience/SINDBAD/docs/src/pages/settings/optimization.md

-    "cost_weight": numeric weight of the cost of a given variable, "min_data_points": minimum number of valid data points for calculation of cost for a variable, "spatial_data_aggr": method to aggregate data in space , e.g. "concat_data" for concatenating the data in space, "spatial_cost_aggr": method to aggregate cost in multiple pixels/grids were evaluated as once, e.g., "spatially_variable"means returning a cost per pixel, "spatial_weight": if the cost were to be weighted by grid area, "temporal_data_aggr": function to temporally aggregate and subset data },
+    "cost_weight": numeric weight of the cost of a given variable, "min_data_points": minimum number of valid data points for calculation of cost for a variable, "spatial_data_aggr": method to aggregate data in space , e.g. "concat_data" for concatenating the data in space, "spatial_cost_aggr": method to aggregate cost in multiple pixels/grids were evaluated as once, e.g., "metric_spatial"means returning a cost per pixel, "spatial_weight": if the cost were to be weighted by grid area, "temporal_data_aggr": function to temporally aggregate and subset data },